Team-Atlanta/Team-Atlanta.github.io/content/english/blog/post-bga.md

 ### 🎯 BlobGen Agent: The Precision Sniper

-BlobGen became our precision instrument – when you know exactly where the vulnerability is and need a perfect shot to trigger it.
-This agent specializes in generating Python scripts that create targeted binary payloads, then iteratively refining them through coverage feedback.
+Some vulnerabilities demand surgical precision – exact timestamps, specific byte sequences, perfect format compliance.
+BlobGen became our answer to these high-stakes scenarios, iteratively crafting Python scripts until they hit their target with sniper-like accuracy.

 **The Approach:** Instead of generating payloads directly, BlobGen creates a Python `create_payload() -> bytes` function and refines it through up to 4 iterations based on execution results.